palebluepaul/stellaris-tools/Phase3_Design.md

 - **UX Best Practices**: Include tooltips, loading indicators, clear error messages, and responsive design.

 ## Technical Components
-- **Visualization Library**: Use D3.js or similar for scalable vector graphics (SVG) rendering.
+- **Visualization Library**: Use React Flow for interactive node-based diagrams with built-in zoom, pan, and selection capabilities.
 - **Frontend Framework**: React for component-based UI development.
-- **Styling**: Tailwind CSS for responsive and modern styling.
+- **Styling**: Chakra UI for accessible, themeable components and responsive styling.
 - **Bundler**: Vite for efficient frontend development and bundling.

 ## Implementation Details
-- **Zoom and Pan**: Implement smooth zooming and panning using D3.js zoom behavior.
+- **Zoom and Pan**: Leverage React Flow's built-in zoom and pan functionality with customizable controls.
-- **Minimap**: Create a responsive minimap that updates in real-time as the user navigates.
+- **Minimap**: Utilize React Flow's MiniMap component with custom styling to match the application theme.
-- **Highlighting**: Use SVG paths with directional arrows to clearly indicate technology relationships.
+- **Highlighting**: Implement custom node and edge styling to highlight selected technologies and their prerequisites.
-- **Search and Filter**: Develop intuitive search and filter components that dynamically update the visualization.
+- **Search and Filter**: Develop intuitive search and filter components using Chakra UI that dynamically update the visualization.
-- **Performance Optimization**: Employ lazy loading, caching, and efficient data structures to maintain performance.
+- **Performance Optimization**: Utilize React Flow's performance optimizations and Chakra UI's efficient rendering.

 ## Testing
 - Unit tests for individual components.